yegor256/iccq.github.io/pages/travel.md

 on what coat is better to put on.

 **Sightseeing**<br/>
-Watch this [intro video](https://www.youtube.com/watch?v=pnN2BNrSrXY) by Expedia.
-You most definitely want to see the [Kremlin](https://en.wikipedia.org/wiki/Moscow_Kremlin) or even order a [guided half-day trip](https://www.viator.com/Moscow-tours/Half-day-Tours/d5066-g12-c95) around the most famous sights in Moscow.
-Don't miss these places:
+Watch this [intro video](https://www.youtube.com/watch?v=pnN2BNrSrXY) by Expedia and consider ordering a [guided half-day trip](https://www.viator.com/Moscow-tours/Half-day-Tours/d5066-g12-c95) around the most famous sights in Moscow.
+You don't want to miss these places:

 [Chistie Prudy](https://en.wikipedia.org/wiki/Clean_Ponds)
 ([450m](https://goo.gl/maps/UZ4ymutEreZjEUPM9) from the venue)